junxit/us-congress-bills-115/metadata.md

 - 2018-12-12 — Senate amendment proposed (on the floor): Amendment SA 4103 proposed by Senator Gardner for Senator Durbin.(consideration: CR S7525; text: CR S7525)
 - 2018-12-12 — Senate amendment submitted
 - 2018-12-12 — The committee substitute withdrawn by Unanimous Consent.
 (CR S7525)
+- 2018-12-13 — Message on Senate action sent to the House.
+- 2018-12-19 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2018-12-19 — DEBATE - The House proceeded with forty minutes of debate on the Senate amendment to H.R.
+1222.
+- 2018-12-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-12-19 — Mr. Walden moved that the House suspend the rules and agree to the Senate amendment. (consideration: CR H10278-10280, H10313-10314)
+- 2018-12-19 — On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 355 - 7 (Roll no. 436). (text: CR H10278)
+- 2018-12-19 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 355 - 7 (Roll no. 436).(text: CR H10278)
+- 2018-12-21 — Became Public Law No: 115-342.
+- 2018-12-21 — Became Public Law No: 115-342.
+- 2018-12-21 — Presented to President.
+- 2018-12-21 — Presented to President.
+- 2018-12-21 — Signed by President.
+- 2018-12-21 — Signed by President.